-This week marks the start of national Travel and Tourism The week (NTTW), a annual celebration of the contributions of United States travel industry.
-As Tennessee’s # 2 industry, the Tennessee Department of Tourism Development and partners across the state will be unite for recognize the ‘power of travel’ and industry critiques role in rebuilding our workforce, restoring businesses and accelerating our state’s economy.
+This week marks the start of National Travel and Tourism The week (NTTT), a annual celebration of the contributions of United States travel industry.
+As Tennessee’s second largest industry, the Tennessee Department of Tourism Development and its partners across the state will be unite with recognize the “power of travel” and the critical importance of the industry role in rebuilding our workforce, restoring businesses, and accelerating our state’s economy.

-“Tennessee is open and eager to welcome visitors again and contribute to economic recovery, jobs and development in all 95 counties,” said Mark Ezell, commissioner of the Tennessee Department of Tourism Development.
-“While we are hopeful, we know there is a lot of work ahead of us.
-Our industry will be united.
-National Travel and Tourism Week is an opportunity to remind visitors and residents of the travel industry’s incredible contributions not only to our local economies and workforce, but also to our identity and to the culture of these communities.
+“Tennessee is open and eager to welcome visitors back and help drive economic recovery, jobs and development in all 95 counties,” said Mark Ezell, commissioner of the Tennessee Department of Tourism Development.
+“While we have hope, we know there is a lot of work ahead of us.
+Our industry will stand together.
+National Travel and Tourism Week is an opportunity to remind visitors and residents of the incredible contributions of the travel industry not only to our local economies and workforce, but also to the identity and to the culture of these communities.

-TRAVELERS READY TO VISIT AND THE ROLE OF TOURISM IN RECOVERY
+TRAVELERS READY TO VISIT AND THE ROLE OF TOURISM IN THE RECOVERY

-- More than two-thirds of Americans are ready to travel and Tennessee ranks among the most coveted domestic destinations (Destination analyst)
+- More than two-thirds of Americans are willing to travel and Tennessee ranks among top domestic destinations (destination analysts)

-- More than seven in ten U.S. travelers (72%) are planning a summer vacation or getaway – compared to 37% in 2020 (Destination analyst)
+- More than seven in 10 American travelers (72%) are plan a summer vacation or getaway – compared to 37% in 2020 (destination analysts)

-- As of the week of April 26, nearly 88% have at least tentative leisure travel plans right now and over 71% will be taking at least one trip in the next three months.
-In reality, the typical American traveler will likely take close to 2 pleasure trips by August.
-(Destination analyst)
+- As of the week of April 26, almost 88% had at least tentative plans for leisure travel now and more than 71% will take at least one trip in the next three months.
+In reality, the typical American traveler is likely to take almost 2 leisure trips by August. (destination analysts)

-- Road trips in the United States topped 2019 levels for the first time since the start of the pandemic during the first two weeks of April, but it has since slowed down somewhat in the second half of the month (Arrival)
+- Road trips in the United States exceeded 2019 levels for the first time since the start of the pandemic during the first two weeks of April, but has slowed somewhat since the second half of the month (Arrivalist)

-These data show how essential tourism is to our state’s revenues and to the restoration of communities.
-While Tennessee’s tourism industry fares better than most due to the state’s various outdoor destinations, many Tennessee residents are left out of work.
-In March 2021, employment in leisure and hospitality was still down, from 336.1 thousand to 292.9 thousand, a decrease of 12.8% year on year.
-In comparison, total non-farm employment only experienced a 2.6% drop from 2020.
-Job losses in leisure and hotels account for 52.6% of net jobs lost in the industry.
-‘Status as of March 2020.
+This data shows how essential tourism is to our state’s revenue and to the restoration of communities.
+While Tennessee’s tourism industry has fared better than most due to the state’s various outdoor destinations, many Tennessees remain unemployed.
+In March 2021, employment in leisure and hospitality was still down, falling from 336,100 to 292,900, down 12.8% year-over-year.
+In comparison, total non-farm employment saw only a 2.6% decline from 2020.
+Job losses in leisure and hospitality accounted for 52.6% of net jobs lost in agriculture. status as of March 2020.

-TENNESSEE TOURISM OVERVIEW ON THE STATE OF THE INDUSTRY
+TENNESSEE TOURISM OVERVIEW OF THE STATE OF THE INDUSTRY

-- Taxpayer money supports jobs, economic development and essential services like education and public safety
+- These tax dollars support jobs, economic development and essential services like education and public safety

-- Prior to the COVID-19 pandemic, Tennessee was on track for another record-breaking year in 2020.
-The travel industry contributes significantly to the US economy and exports and supports millions of hard-working Americans .
+- Prior to the COVID-19 pandemic, Tennessee was on track for another banner year in 2020.
+The travel industry is a significant contributor to the U.S. economy and exports, and supports millions of working Americans hard.

-- The pandemic is the biggest crisis to hit Tennessee’s entertainment and hospitality industry, accounting for $303 million in lost revenue for the state between March and December 2020.
+- The pandemic is the biggest crisis to hit Tennessee’s leisure and hospitality industry, accounting for $303 million in lost revenue for the state between March and December 2020.
 (Tennessee Department of Revenue)

-Famous annually the first full the week in May, National Travel and Tourism Week (NTTW) has been created by Congress in 1983 To raise the economic Powerful of travel in the we the 38th Annual NTTW (May 2-8) come To a timely moment To to acknowledge the importance To the we economy to initiate a post-pandemic travel recovery.
-Please visit ustravel.org/NTTW To to learn Following.
+Popular annually the first full the week in May, National Travel and Tourism Week (NTTT) has been created by Congress in 1983 for raise the economic Power of travel in the WE the 38th annual NTTW (May 2-8) arrived to a timely moment for to acknowledge the importance for the WE economy to initiate a post-pandemic travel recovery.
+Please to visit ustravel.org/NTTW for to learn After.

 Need inspiration to travel?
-Explore new attractions, hotels, restaurants, outdoor adventures, hidden gems, Tennessee Music Pathways, road trips and unique experiences across the state here.
+Explore new Tennessee attractions, hotels, restaurants, outdoor adventures, hidden gems, Tennessee music trails, road trips, and unique experiences across the state here.